tanvird3/TradingRobot/README.md

 middle band.

 2. If the Bid price is within upper bands of 1 and 2 standard deviation Bollinger Bands and the MACD line is below the MACD Signal Line it goes short.
-The Stop Loss is set at the upper band of 4 standard deviation Bollinger Band.
+The Stop Loss is set at the upper band of 4 standard deviation Bollinger Bands.
 Take Profit is set at the middle band.

 3. A currency pair can have only one active positon on a specific timeframe, SuperMao stops you from losing everything too quickly.

 ### Disclaimer

-SuperMao is not perfect.
+SuperMao is not perfect, don't set it free.
 It can blow your capital as quickly as 1 week.
-Unlike many others, the creator of Super Mao takes full liability of the shortcomings of his creation.
+Unlike many others, the creator of SuperMao takes of SuperMao takes full liability.
 He is working procrastinatingly to make the cat a better hunter.